Notice of Pre-AIA or AIA Status

 As per claim 5, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…wherein determining the set of validations comprises at least one of: determining a criticality level associated with the software component; or determining whether the software component is a consumer-facing application” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/judging/etc. being performed, which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process.
 As such claim 5 fails to correct the deficiencies of claim 1, and is therefore rejected for similar reasoning as claim 1, above.

-As per claim 7, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…wherein initiating the one or more validation processes comprises: executing a first validation process configured to verify the presence of documentation associated with the software deployment request, at a network location separate from the deployment location”, which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/validating/judging/evaluating/etc. being performed, which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process.
+As per claim 7, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…wherein initiating the one or more validation processes comprises: executing a first validation process configured to verify a presence of documentation associated with the software deployment request, at a network location separate from the first cloud deployment platform”, which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/validating/judging/evaluating/etc. being performed, which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process.
 As such claim 7 fails to correct the deficiencies of claim 1, and is therefore rejected for similar reasoning as claim 1, above.

-As per claim 8, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…receiving a second software deployment request including the identifier associated with a software component, wherein the software deployment request is associated with a first time and the second software deployment request is associated with a second time after the first time; retrieving second metadata associated with the software component, based on the identifier, wherein the second metadata is different from the metadata; determining a set of second validations associated with the second software deployment request, based at least in part on the second metadata, wherein the second set of validations is different from the set of validations; initiating one or more additional validation processes, based at least in part on the second set of validations; determining a second set of results of the one or more validation processes; and initiating second deployment of the software component to the deployment location, based at least in part on the second set of results” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/validating/judging/deciding/evaluating/etc. being performed which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process, and recites further insignificant extra solution activities of gathering/receiving/retrieving/etc. data/information/request/metadata/etc. and transmitting/deploying data/information/software component/etc. which does not integrate the abstract idea into a practical application and the courts have identified functions such as gathering, displaying, updating, transmitting, and storing data as well-understood, routine, conventional activity and thus do not amount to significantly more than the judicial exception (see MPEP 2106.05(d)).
+As per claim 8, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…receiving a second software deployment request including the identifier associated with the software component, wherein the software deployment request is associated with a first time and the second software deployment request is associated with a second time after the first time; retrieving second metadata associated with the software component, based on the identifier, wherein the second metadata is different from the metadata; determining a second set of validations associated with the second software deployment request, based at least in part on the second metadata, wherein the second set of validations is different from the set of validations; initiating one or more additional validation processes, based at least in part on the second set of validations; determining a second set of results of the one or more additional validation processes; and initiating second deployment of the software component to the first cloud deployment platform, based at least in part on the second set of results” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/validating/judging/deciding/evaluating/etc. being performed which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process, and recites further insignificant extra solution activities of gathering/receiving/retrieving/etc. data/information/request/metadata/etc. and transmitting/deploying data/information/software component/etc. which does not integrate the abstract idea into a practical application and the courts have identified functions such as gathering, displaying, updating, transmitting, and storing data as well-understood, routine, conventional activity and thus do not amount to significantly more than the judicial exception (see MPEP 2106.05(d)).
 As such claim 8 fails to correct the deficiencies of claim 1, and is therefore rejected for similar reasoning as claim 1, above.

-As per claim 9, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…receiving a second software deployment request including the identifier associated with a software component and a second deployment location different from the deployment location; determining a set of second validations associated with the second software deployment request, based at least in part on the metadata and the second deployment location, wherein the second set of validations is different from the set of validations; initiating one or more additional validation processes, based at least in part on the second set of validations; determining a second set of results of the one or more validation processes; and initiating second deployment of the software component to the second deployment location, based at least in part on the second set of results” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/validating/judging/deciding/evaluating/etc. being performed which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process, and recites further insignificant extra solution activities of gathering/receiving/retrieving/etc. data/information/request/metadata/etc. and transmitting/deploying data/information/software component/etc. which does not integrate the abstract idea into a practical application and the courts have identified functions such as gathering, displaying, updating, transmitting, and storing data as well-understood, routine, conventional activity and thus do not amount to significantly more than the judicial exception (see MPEP 2106.05(d)).
+As per claim 9, it incorporates the deficiencies of claim 1, upon which it depends, and further recites “…receiving a second software deployment request including the identifier associated with a software component and a second deployment location different from the first cloud deployment platform; determining a second set of validations associated with the second software deployment request, based at least in part on the metadata and the second deployment location, wherein the second set of validations is different from the set of validations; initiating one or more additional validation processes, based at least in part on the second set of validations; determining a second set of results of the one or more validation processes; and initiating second deployment of the software component to the second deployment location, based at least in part on the second set of results” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/validating/judging/deciding/evaluating/etc. being performed which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process, and recites further insignificant extra solution activities of gathering/receiving/retrieving/etc. data/information/request/metadata/etc. and transmitting/deploying data/information/software component/etc. which does not integrate the abstract idea into a practical application and the courts have identified functions such as gathering, displaying, updating, transmitting, and storing data as well-understood, routine, conventional activity and thus do not amount to significantly more than the judicial exception (see MPEP 2106.05(d)).
 As such claim 9 fails to correct the deficiencies of claim 1, and is therefore rejected for similar reasoning as claim 1, above.

 As per claim 11, it incorporates the deficiencies of claim 10, upon which it depends, and further recites “…wherein determining the set of validations is based at least in part on the user associated with the software deployment request” which, conceptually, with broadest reasonable interpretation, provides further clarification as to the abstract idea/mental process/determining/judging/etc. being performed, which does not integrate the abstract idea into a practical application and is not significantly more than the abstract idea/mental process.
 As such claim 11 fails to correct the deficiencies of claim 10, and is therefore rejected for similar reasoning as claim 10, above.